ajhager/rog/README.md

 ![Rog Screenshot](http://hagerbot.com/img/screenshot_rog_fov.png)

 Setup
 -----
 rog currently depends on github.com/go-gl/glfw.
 You can skip this step if you already have that up and running.
 * Ubuntu: apt-get install libglfw-dev
 * OSX: brew install glfw
-* Windows: download the glfw binaries, then drop the GL/ directory into C:\MingW\include and the files for your arch under libmingw into C:\MingW\lib.
+* Windows: download the glfw binaries, then drop the GL directory into C:\MinGW\include and the files for your arch under libmingw into C:\MinGW\lib.
 You will then need to install glfw.dll system wide or have it in the directory with your game.

 Install
 -------